Dialog Semiconductor to buy U.S. peer Atmel for $4.6 billion

 Some $80 billion in semiconductor M&A has been racked up so far this year, the biggest year for chip deals since 2000, according to Thomson Reuters data.

-Major deals in the sector have included Avago Technologies Ltd's (AVGO.O) $37 billion acquisition of Broadcom Corp (BRCM.O) in May as well NXP's (NXPI.O) announcement in March to buy U.S. peer Freescale Semiconductor FSL.N for $17 billion.
+Major deals in the sector have included Avago Technologies Ltd's $37 billion acquisition of Broadcom Corp in May as well NXP's announcement in March to buy U.S. peer Freescale Semiconductor for $17 billion.

 Reuters was first to report in June that Atmel had hired investment bank Qatalyst Partners to advise it on a sale process.